Overview

 Executive Overview

-Founded in 1950 and headquartered in Perham, Minnesota, Arvig has evolved from a small local telephone company into one of the largest independent telecommunications and technology providers in the United States.
-Today, the company serves a diverse clientele ranging from residential consumers to large-scale enterprises, healthcare institutions, and government agencies.
+Arvig is a premier regional provider of telecommunications and technology solutions, headquartered in Perham, Minnesota.
+Established in 1950 as a small local telephone company, Arvig has evolved into one of the largest independent telecommunications providers in the United States.
+Today, the company serves a diverse clientele ranging from residential consumers and small businesses to large enterprises, educational institutions, and healthcare providers across Minnesota and the surrounding region.

 Company Differentiation